-Sociedade de Turismo e Diversões de Macau, S.A.R.L., or STDM and its subsidiaries (together with STDM referred to STDM Group) and Shun Tak Holdings Limited and its subsidiaries (referred to Shun Tak Group) - We incurred expenses associated with its use of STDM and Shun Tak Group ferry and hotel accommodation services within Hong Kong and Macau during the years ended December 31, 2009, 2008 and 2007.
+Sociedade de Turismo e Diversoes de Macau, S.A.R.L., or STDM and its subsidiaries (together with STDM referred to STDM Group) and Shun Tak Holdings Limited and its subsidiaries (referred to Shun Tak Group) - We incurred expenses associated with its use of STDM and Shun Tak Group ferry and hotel accommodation services within Hong Kong and Macau during the years ended December 31, 2009, 2008 and 2007.
 Relatives of Mr. Lawrence Ho, our Co-Chairman and Chief Executive Officer, have beneficial interests within those companies.
-The traveling expenses in connection with construction of the Altira Macau and City of Dreams projects were capitalized as costs related to construction in progress during the construction period.
-STDM Group and Shun Tak Group provided advertising and promotional services to us during the years ended December 31, 2009, 2008 and 2007.
+The traveling expenses in connection with construction of the Altira Macau and City of Dreams projects were capitalized as costs related to construction in progress during the years ended December 31, 2009, 2008 and 2007.
 We incurred rental expense from leasing office premises from STDM Group and Shun Tak Group during the years ended December 31, 2009, 2008 and 2007.
-As of December 31, 2009 and 2008, the outstanding balances due to STDM Group of US\$171,000 and US\$215,000 and Shun Tak Group of US\$440,000 and US\$8,000, respectively, were unsecured, non-interest bearing and repayable on demand.
+We incurred rental expense from leasing office premises from STDM Group and Shun Tak Group of US\$171,000 and US\$215,000 and Shun Tak Group of US\$440,000 and US\$8,000, respectively, were unsecured, non-interest bearing and repayable on demand.